ThomasBittner1/KangarooDocumentation/docs/body/poseEditor1.md

 In this video we didn't have to set the Angle Axis and Up Axis, becasue on elbows and knees the default is already correct.

-### spherical
+### Spherical (called *MayaPose* in 5.15 and below) {#spherical}
-This is using the maya native interpolator.
+This is using the maya native interpolator, for that reason in older Kangaroo Versions it was called *mayaPose*.
 It interpolates between all the poses of the interpolator at once, and normalizes them in some way that whenever you are in one pose, all the other poses are 0.
 That's a great thing for when you are doing upper arm or clavicle corrective poses where it's important that all the poses blend nicely with each others.